vmware/vic-product/tests/manual-test-cases/Group5-Interoperability-Tests/5-02-OVA-Upgrade.md

 8. Run a variety of docker commands on the previously created VCH

 # Expected Outcome:
-The VCH OVA appliance upgrade should succeed without error and each of the docker commands executed against it should return without error
+The VCH and VIC appliance upgrade should succeed without error and each of the docker commands executed against it should return without error

 # Possible Problems: